 Other gynecologic cancers

-Cancer of the uterus Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+Cancer of the uterus Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more (endometrial cancer) or cancer of the fallopian tubes Fallopian Tube Cancer Fallopian tube cancer develops in the tubes that lead from the ovaries to the uterus.
-Most cancers that affect the fallopian tubes have spread from other parts of the body.
-At first, women may... read more rarely occurs during pregnancy.
+It... read more (endometrial cancer) or cancer of the fallopian tubes Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more rarely occurs during pregnancy.

 Breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more is hard to detect during pregnancy because the breasts enlarge.
 If any lump is detected, doctors evaluate it.